Sybit-Education/Diveni/README.md

 ### Run Diveni with Docker and Docker Compose

 - create empty file ``.env`` in directory ``backend`` first
+- detailed documentation on the ``.env`` file can be found in the [docs](https://github.com/Sybit-Education/Diveni/blob/main/docs/guide/install.md)

 #### Run with pre-built docker images using [docker-compose](https://github.com/Sybit-Education/Diveni/blob/main/docker-compose.yml)
 ```shell